Annual Cotton Fest & Chili Cook-Off

 November 6, 2021

 Agriculture is a huge part of our economy, especially cotton!
 So what better way to celebrate a successful crop, than by holding a huge festival?
 For nearly a decade, the Cotton Festival and Chili Cook-Off has been a favorite event of many southwest Oklahomans.
-Activities are held throughout the entire day which include the Chili Cook-Off, live entertainment, craft vendors, the Little Miss Cotton Bowl Pageant, and much more!
+Activities are held throughout the entire day which include the Chili Cook-Off, live entertainment, craft vendors, the Little Miss Cotton Boll Pageant, and much more!

 The Pioneer Townsite Museum also features exhibitions of cotton farming from the early 20th century, including a mini-cotton gin.
 Come learn all about 1920’s and modern cotton farming, including: cotton crafts, cotton spinning and weaving, cotton displays, Farm Equipment, and Tractor and educational displays.

 Join us the first Saturday in November for a festival you won’t forget!

 In 2020 a Grand Prize of $750 was given to the winner of the Chili Cook-Off, Denver Olsen.

 He also received a check for $200 for winning the People's Choice Award

 Second Place was the Frederick Fire Department who won $400.